siakaramalegos/sia.codes-eleventy/src/posts/webmentions-eleventy-in-depth.md

 So why am I writing this post?
 Sadly, I started with the [eleventy-base-blog](https://github.com/11ty/eleventy-base-blog), and didn't notice the [eleventy-webmentions](https://github.com/maxboeck/eleventy-webmentions) starter until after I had already built my site.
 I also struggled to fully build out the functionality, partly because I'm still an Eleventy n00b.
 So I wanted to share the detailed steps I used in the hopes that it will help more of you join the Indie Web.

-<aside><strong>Prefer to learn by video?</strong> I gave <a href="/posts/webmentions-eleventy-talk/">talks</a> at Jamstack Toronto and Magnolia JS about the concepts behind Webmentions and adding them to an Eleveny project.
+<aside><strong>Prefer to learn by video?</strong> I gave <a href="/posts/webmentions-eleventy-talk/">talks</a> at Jamstack Toronto and Magnolia JS about the concepts behind Webmentions and adding them to an Eleventy project.
 Check out <a href="/posts/webmentions-eleventy-talk/">the recording</a>.</aside>

 The perspective of this post is adding webmentions to an Eleventy site after the fact.
 The files, folders, and config architecture match the `eleventy-base-blog`, but you can likely use this as a starting point for any Eleventy site.
 Make sure you watch out for spots where your analogous architecture may be different.

+This post will cover how to:

+1. Set up webmentions for your website
+2. Securely store your webmention token in Netlify and inject it during development
+3. Fetch webmentions at build time
+4. Save webmentions in a cached file that persists between Netlify builds
+5. Render webmentions in Eleventy using Nunjucks

 The code in this post is a mash up of Max Böck's original post and [personal site](https://github.com/maxboeck/mxb), the [eleventy-webmentions](https://github.com/maxboeck/eleventy-webmentions) starter, Zach Leatherman's [personal site](https://github.com/zachleat/zachleat.com), and the edits I made during my implementation.
 I am hugely grateful for their work, as I never would have gotten this far without it.